NaveedNaseem84/PP4-Sultans-Restaurant/README.md

 The site was initially created using Gitpod’s VS Code workspace environment with all the relevant files and folder structures and migrated to the desktop version of VSCode using the instructions provide by Code Institute [here.](https://docs.google.com/document/d/e/2PACX-1vTrL4s5fkIY_SJXjazXiAd6LDKjS7uZMHwY9XW6REJ2T_DyCGRRjjmW-0p4NnkomUwAAru0vLYALohw/pub)

 GitHub has been used for version control throughout the course of the project.
-The commands carried out to in the command line terminal to commit and push the changes to the GitHub repository:
+The commands carried out in the command line terminal to commit and push the changes to the GitHub repository:

 1. `git add .`- (Staging the changes in the current working tree ready to be committed).